jonathanhuston/diamondchess/Docs/index.md

 Diamond Chess is a simple chess program with a no-nonsense interface and homemade pieces.

-Use it if you want to play a quick game against the computer or another human without a lot of fuss or overhead.
+Use it to play a quick game against the computer or another human without a lot of fuss or overhead.

 Written in Swift by Jonathan Huston, pieces designed by Ella Huston.